joeyBerger/FretMaster/README.md

   * Click Sound: Change the sound of the click when an exercise using a click is employed.
   * Background Picture: Change the appearance of either the Menu, Scales or Arpeggio views.
   * Volume: Change the overall, guitar and click volume to the user's specification.
-## Persistence
-* There are varying uses of persistence in the app:
-    * All level data is persisted and displayed in the menu.
-    * Every setting choice made by the user is saved:
-        * Guitar Sound, Fretboard Dot, Click Sound and Volume are saved using UserDefaults.
-        * Background Picture is saved using Core Data.
-## Meeting Specifications
-* To the specifics of the Udacity project:
-    * The use of a navigation controller is used to access various features of the app.
-    * Multiple controls and interactivity are used.
-    * The Unsplash API is used to download and potentially save high quality photos.
-The API calls are encapsulated in its own class.
-While retrieving info from the API, an activity indicator is displayed and an alert is displayed if an error occurred in the process.
-    * The app has multiple uses of persistence and employs Core Data.
-## Improvements
-* There are a number of improvements that I wish to make to the app post-submission.
-    * There are some audio lagging issues.
-    * The fretboard image needs updating (might need an artist).
-    * All sounds have been generated from a DAW (Logic Pro).
-I need to actually record guitar.
-    * Some buttons and colors need revisiting.
-    * The level system needs to be fully implemented.
-The given construction is only a sample size.